Current shorthand

 Worked Examples:

-A selector such as .card { border-radius: 1rem; } will trigger a wrapper warning because it contains CSS punctuation.
-Change Selector to .card or switch Code format to Declaration only, then confirm Selector wrapper no longer needs review.
+A selector such as .card { border-radius: 1rem; } causes Syntax Audit to mark Selector wrapper as Review.
+Change Selector to .card or switch Code format to Declaration only, then confirm the wrapper row no longer needs review.

 FAQ:

-Optimize shorthand compresses repeated corner values to valid one-, two-, or three-value CSS shorthand.
-Turn it off when you want the output to show all four corners.
+Optimize shorthand compresses repeated corner sequences to valid one-, two-, or three-value CSS shorthand.
+Turn it off when a design handoff should show all four corners explicitly.

 When should I use slash syntax?

-Use slash syntax when a corner needs different horizontal and vertical radii.
-In Elliptical corners, the output includes the slash when the vertical values differ from the horizontal values or expanded output is requested.
+Use slash syntax when horizontal and vertical corner radii need to differ.
+In Elliptical corners, the output includes the slash when the axes differ or when expanded output is requested.

 Why does the fit audit say contextual?

-No server request is needed to build the CSS.
-The corner values, preview, audits, copy actions, and downloads are generated in the browser page.
+No server request is needed to generate the CSS.
+The current radius values, preview, audits, copy actions, and downloads are handled in the browser page.

 Glossary: